i The current Canadian wealth situation

 Certain estates and testamentary trusts are taxed at graduated rates applicable to individuals, while trusts established during a person's lifetime are generally taxed at the top of marginal tax rates applicable to individuals.
 In 2016, graduated rates for certain estates and testamentary trusts were eliminated.
 Now, the top marginal rate is applied to testamentary trusts and certain estates.
 However, graduated rates will continue to be available to 'graduated rate estates' for 36 months and to certain testamentary trusts having disabled beneficiaries who are eligible for the federal disability tax credit.
 In addition, the taxation year end for testamentary trusts is now 31 December and testamentary trusts are required to make instalment payments of income tax.

-New trust reporting rules were introduced in July 2018, effective after 31 December 2021.
+New trust reporting rules were introduced in July 2018, effective for taxation years ending on or after 31 December 2021.
 The new rules require the identity of settlors, trustees and beneficiaries and those who have control over trustee decisions to pay income or capital, such as a protector, to be reported to the government.
 As well as this, trusts (with limited exceptions) must file a tax return.
 Previously, a trust would file a tax return only if it received income or made distributions to the beneficiaries in a year.

 Residence of trusts for tax purposes